There is no Enriques surface over the integers: Counting points over finite fields

 \section{Counting points over finite fields}

 \mylabel{Counting points}

 In this section we count the number of rational points on Enriques surfaces with constant local system over finite fields.
 The observation has nothing in particular to do with Enriques surfaces, so we first work in a general setting.
 Let $k=\FF_q$ be a finite ground field, for some prime power $q=p^\nu$, and $X$ be a smooth proper scheme of dimension $n\geq 0$, with $h^0(\O_X)=1$.
-Set $N_s=\Card X(\FF_{q^s})$ for the integers $s\geq 1$, such that $N_1\geq 0$ is the number of rational points.
-The \emph{Hasse--Weil zeta function} is